yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 let result: APIResponse<ClientImplementationResultSecond> = try await APIRequest.send(uRLRequest: URLRequest(url: URL("http://google.com")!), with: URLSession.shared)
 ```

-## Limitations
+Limitations

-* Again, this method doesn’t work if you’re using shorthand call (it’ll not compiles).
+- This method does not work if you're using shorthand call (it will not compile).
-* And this method couldn’t be turned upside down to use it for `encode` generic type (e.g. create generic request).
-Or at least we haven’t found it yet, so if you do, please tell us.
+- This method couldn't be turned upside down to use it for encode generic type (e.g. create generic request).
+At least we haven't found it yet, so if you do, please let us know.